Pear Chutney Recipe

-A recipe for autumn spiced pear chutney, made with succulent pears and a variety of chili peppers.
+Try this tasty autumn spiced pear chutney recipe, made with succulent pears and a variety of chili peppers.
 Such a great fall condiment and flavor booster.

 You know autumn is OFFICIALLY here when all the fall spices come out to play.
 Chili peppers are wonderful to enjoy throughout the warm summer, but they are just at home in the cooling fall, where pumpkins and apples traditionally dominate.